wirzka/CharlieTheSniffer/README.md

 ### *** DISCLAIMER ***
 This tool is for educational purpose only.
 Before use it, you must ensure that you have the right permissions to run it.
 I am not responsible in any way for any illegal and/or not authorized action that you will carry out.

-## Random ideas on how to bring it to life
-1. Liberty to choose which interface to use (if wlan in -> what actually is monitor mode?
-Do we actually need it?)
-2. Printing live capture on the terminal
-3. Saving the capture on pcap files vs raw txt files (Can it be done?!)
-4. Fixed time capture vs. time stopped by key combination
-5. Which proto can we sniff by default?
-6. Adding filter to sniff specific proto
-7. It has to be a cmd line tool, so parsing argument at the beginning is a MUST -> help message is REQUIRED
-8. Give the user the choice to sniff only his traffic or all traffic coming to his in

 ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)